-If your doctor recommends that you consider a heart transplant, he or she will likely refer you to a heart transplant center for an evaluation.
+If your doctor recommends that you consider a heart transplant, you will likely be referred to a heart transplant center for an evaluation.
 You're also free to select a transplant center on your own.
 Check with your health insurance provider to see which transplant centers are covered under your insurance plan.

-When looking at heart transplant centers, consider the number of heart transplants a center performs each year and transplant recipient survival rates.
-You can compare transplant center statistics on the Web through a database maintained by the Scientific Registry of Transplant Recipients.
+When evaluating a heart transplant center, consider the number of heart transplants a center performs each year and transplant recipient survival rates.
+You can compare transplant center statistics on the Web using a database maintained by the Scientific Registry of Transplant Recipients.

 Also consider additional services provided by a transplant center.
-Many centers coordinate support groups, assist you with travel arrangements, help you find local housing for your recovery period, or direct you to organizations that can help with these concerns.
+Many centers coordinate support groups, assist with travel arrangements, help you find local housing for your recovery period or direct you to organizations that can help with these concerns.